-I told him about seeing The Who at Madison Square Garden in the fall of 1979.
+I told him about seeing The Who in NYC at Madison Square Garden in the fall of 1979.
 How when the the bright white lights lit up the crowd during Won’t Get Fooled Again there was a certain 16 year old boy standing on a railing above the crowd, his arms stretched toward the ceiling in ecstasy – just about 50 feet from stage left at eye level – when Pete Townshend had suddenly pointed at him.
-He grinned and mentioned that he “vaguely remembered those shows” (ed note: Pete was quite a drinker in those days).
+He grinned and mentioned that he “vaguely remembered those shows” (Pete was quite a drinker in those days).

 I told him that I had seen the show last night in Berkeley, which had prompted me to seek him out today and that I very much enjoyed the reach of his new work.
 That it was important he was still taking risks, however good or bad they might be or be received.
 He very much appreciated that.